jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 (3) The Minister may make the determination if the Minister is satisfied that— (a) the project needs to be progressed urgently; and (b) there is a risk that, if a substantive application for the project is lodged, a panel may not be set up within a period that reflects the urgency of the project; and
-  (c) there is no information before the Minister to indicate that the substantive application would be a competing application.
+  (c) there is no information before the Minister to indicate that the substantive application would have a competing application.
 (4) The Minister must give written notice of a decision under this section, and the reasons for it, to— (a) the authorised person; and
   (b) the EPA; and